 Previous and current research

-The rules that govern the behaviour of biological systems are the focus of intense research in the field of systems biology.
-The resulting models are expected to be predictive of different healthy and pathological conditions and might provide the general principles for the (re)engineering of biological systems.
-Our group has pioneered biochemical methods, coupled to quantitative mass-spectrometry, with the aim of systematically linking dynamic protein interaction networks to various phenotypes in model organisms, human cells and human pathogens.
-Long term, we aim to advance network biology and medicine through the integration of quantitative biochemistry, proteomics and structural biology, and define system-wide hypotheses explaining complex phenotypes and human diseases.
+Models of biological systems are expected to be predictive of different healthy and pathological conditions and to provide the general principles for the (re)engineering of biological systems.
+Our group has pioneered biochemical methods, coupled to quantitative mass-spectrometry, to systematically link dynamic protein interaction networks to various phenotypes in model organisms, human cells and human pathogens.
+On the long term, we aim to advance network biology and medicine through the integration of quantitative biochemistry, proteomics and structural biology, and define system-wide hypotheses explaining complex phenotypes and human diseases.
 We will contribute new strategies for the targeting of human pathologies and provide insight into fundamental principles and rules guiding biomolecular recognition.

-Charting biological networks: The way biological systems organise themselves in dynamic, functional assemblies with varying levels of complexity remains largely elusive.
+Charting biological networks: The organisation of biological systems in dynamic, functional assemblies with varying levels of complexity remains largely elusive.
 One of our main focuses is on deciphering the molecular mechanisms of cell function or dysfunction, which relies to a large extent on tracing the multitude of physical interactions between the cell’s many components.
 We apply a range of biochemical and quantitative mass spectrometry approaches to organisms including yeast, a human pathogen and human somatic stem cells.
-The datasets guide the identification of drug targets and help us understand the mechanisms and side-effects of therapeutic compounds.
-Incorporation of structural models, single-particle electron microscopy, and cellular electron tomograms (collaboration with structural groups at EMBL) provide supporting details for the proteome organisation.
+We aim to identify drug targets and understand the mechanisms and side-effects of therapeutic compounds.
+Incorporation of structural models, single-particle electron microscopy, and cellular electron tomograms (in collaboration with structural groups at EMBL) provide supporting details for the proteome organisation.

-Development of new methods for charting new types of biological networks: While protein-protein and protein–DNA networks currently produce spectacular results, other critically important cellular components – metabolites – have rarely been studied in systematic interaction screens and remain best known for their housekeeping, metabolic functions.
+Development of new methods for charting new types of biological networks: While the study of protein-protein and protein-DNA networks currently produce spectacular results, other critically important cellular components – metabolites – have rarely been studied via systematic interaction screens.
 We currently focus on lipids and have developed new technologies with the capacity to produce systematic datasets measuring protein-lipid interactions.
 We designed miniaturised arrays of artificial membranes on a small footprint, coupled to microfluidic systems.
 We have also combined protein fractionation and lipidomics to characterise soluble protein-lipid complexes.
 We aim to extend the analyses to the entire proteome and lipidome and develop more generic approaches measuring all protein-metabolite interactions.

 Future projects and goals